BTW-Community/SocksEatingAnimations/README.md

 This Addon for BTW adds a small visual enhancement.
 While holding down right click to eat a food item the texture will progressivly change to show the progress of eating.

+_WARNING: This Add-on is currently NOT compatible with Deco._

 <details>
 <summary>Animations</summary>